 Fan Nickname: An unofficial name of the mod used primarily by the fans is "Project Melee".
 To clarify, the "M" doesn't actually stand for Melee.
 It's only a reference to "Melee".note The official Twitter and YouTube pages used to use the handle "Projectmelee" simply because "Project M" was taken, but they were changed because they proved to be too confusing.

-No Export for You: Unfortunately, Brawl has significantly different programming for the NTSC and PAL versions, so Project M has to be made for NTSC before being ported to PAL.note However, it's possible to run the current PM with an NTSC Brawl ISO and a PAL Wii with the region lock disabled.
+No Export for You: Unfortunately, Brawl has significantly different programming for the NTSC and PAL versions, so even if it hadn't ceased development, Project M would have had to be made for NTSC before being ported to PAL.note However, it's possible to run the current PM with an NTSC Brawl ISO and a PAL Wii with the region lock disabled.

 Schedule Slip: The PMBR has had problems with getting the demos out to the public on time.